XoopsDocs/xmf-cookbook/en/book/ingredients/namespaces.md

 the PHP built in class `ArrayObject` is in the global space.

-This name is pretty well known to PHP programmers, and is documented in the PHP manual, but let's imagine that we didn't know about it, and wrote our new cool class like this:
+This name is pretty well known to PHP programmers, and is documented in the PHP manual, but let's imagine that we did not know about it, and wrote our new cool class like this:

 ```
 <?php